LolaIbikz/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 1 - char *_strncat(char *dest, char *src, int n);
 2 - a function that copies a string
 3 - a function that compares two strings.
+4 -  a function that reverses the content of an array of integers.